This translation has been provided by Google Translate. Translation disclaimer

 Our national ambassadors program is made up of a team of 18 - 25 year old residents who have been selected to help us improve our services.
 Our National Ambassadors provide a bridge between our young residents and the people who make decisions at Clarion.
 They are the voice of young people in our organisation.

-National ambassador Lauren from Kent said: "I become a National Ambassador in order to make a change for young people.
+National ambassador Lauren from Kent said: "I became a National Ambassador in order to make a change for young people.
 I would like to ensure there is more support for young care leavers suffering with mental health issues.
 I am also passionate about nursing and my future career goal is to become a paediatric nurse."

 Community ambassadors are teams of young people who are working with local youth & community partners to undertake social action in their communities.
 The programme offers accredited training and volunteering opportunities whilst giving young people a voice at Clarion as the action is led by the young people themselves.